-Grant Funding Considerations:
+Grant Considerations:

-- IWRB grant portion cannot exceed 1/3rd (33%) of total project costs. - Funding awards may be reallocated if a project is not completed within the grant period of the grant award contract. - Permits are not required during the application phase.
+- IWRB grant portion cannot exceed 1/3rd (33%) of total project costs. - In-kind services can be used for 30% of the total projects costs.
+Legal/Administrative inkind services are limited to 5% of total project costs. - Funding awards may be reallocated if a project is not completed within the grant period of the grant award contract.

+- Permits are not required during the application phase.
 For those projects that are funded and require local, state, or federal permitting, funding reimbursement will not be made unless the project is fully permitted.
-Sponsor is responsible for providing permit documentation to IWRB staff.
+Sponsor is responsible for providing permit documentation to IWRB staff, if requested. - Costs incurred after IWRB grant funding award are eligible for reimbursement.
+Reimbursement requests can be made once a cost-reimbursement contract is established between Sponsor and IWRB.
+No reimbursement will be made until contracts are fully executed.
+Projects completed prior to a contract being established are not eligible for reimbursement.